 CLASSIFICATION NUMBER 1223

-The Coordinator, College Readiness Programs is responsible for meeting all Adult Education and Literacy (AEL) program objectives and goals.
-The Coordinator, College Readiness Programs develops activities, policies, and procedures to ensure compliance with all project guidelines.
+The Coordinator, Adult Literacy and College Readiness Programs is responsible for meeting all Adult Education and Literacy (AEL) and College Readiness Programs (CRP) program objectives and goals.
+The Coordinator, Adult Literacy and College Readiness Programs develops activities, policies, and procedures to ensure compliance with all project guidelines.
 The Coordinator, College Readiness Programs supervises and evaluates project personnel, maintains program records, approves all expenditures of grant funds, and ensures that the project is properly integrated with other services offered by Missouri State University – West Plains.

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Education: A Bachelor’s degree is required; a Bachelor’s degree in Education is preferred.

 Experience: At least two years of experience teaching and leading an adult education program is required.